 I was in it for the long run - no if, ands or buts.
 His way was better.
 His love was sweeter.
 His grace was stronger.
-Now I had the experience, the regret and the pain, things that I so boldly asked for, to prove it.
+Now I had the experience, the burns on my hands, the regret and the pain, things that I so boldly asked for, to prove it.

 And He yanked me out only 15 weeks in to share of His goodness.
-I still am praising for this that part.
+I still am praising Him for this part.

-The next three and a half years were spent joyfully dedicated to sharing the gospel on Greek row at USC and I believe the Lord allowed me to see the darkness for myself such that I would be better equipped serve that community.
+The next three and a half years were spent joyfully dedicated to sharing the gospel on Greek row at USC.
+I believe the Lord allowed me to run away and see the darkness for myself such that I would be better equipped to serve that community because I had tasted and seen that it wasn't what it promised.
 My college experience ended up being characterized by the most profound relationships and the deepest intimacy with Jesus I had ever known - relationships that continue to deepen and only get sweeter every day as I walk in post grad life.
 Unfortunately, however, those first fifteen weeks of college had lasting effects on my body that I am working to repair the last bits of still to this day.

 Soon after beginning my freshman year, I became extremely ill.
-Within the first 8 months, I battled strep throat, bronchitis, pneumonia, 7 sinus infections, and 4 cases of croup cough - all battled by 9 different rounds of pharmaceutical grade antibiotics and 3 rounds of Prednisone.
+Within the first 8 months, I battled strep throat, bronchitis, pneumonia, 7 sinus infections, and 4 cases of croup cough - all battled by 9 different rounds of pharmaceutical grade antibiotics and 3 rounds of Prednisone (a pharmaceutical oral steroid).
 Mixed with copious amounts of alcohol and fighting my inner moral and spiritual compass, my body was almost unrecognizable to myself.

 For the next three years, I searched high and low for medical answers.
 I met consistently with seven different specialists, all who held degrees from renowned universities such as Harvard Medical School, Stanford Medical School, and UCLA Medical School.
 No one could tell me why I was so sick.
 Endless blood tests, CT scans, acupuncture, ultrasounds, sinus scopes… Through it all, everything came back relatively normal.
 I was a "healthy" 18-21 year old girl.

 It wasn't until I met with a homeopathic doctor that I finally started to uncover some answers.
 With a quick diagnosis of Candida, a wrecked gut microbiome and a weakened immune system from the antibiotics given to me by such "prestigious" doctors, I began what would be the start to a lifelong journey into holistic medicine.
-For those of you who don't know, holistic medicine is an approach to medicine that looks at the body as the sum of its equal parts and focuses on healing through lifestyle and diet change, prioritizing mental, emotional and spiritual health, vitamin and supplement use, and herbal cleansing.
+For those of you who may be unfamiliar, holistic medicine is an approach to healing that looks at the body as the sum of its equal parts and focuses on treating sickness through lifestyle and diet change, prioritizing mental, emotional and spiritual health, vitamin and supplement use, and herbal cleansing.